16th January, 2025

 Why?

 Well, in the construction industry, your sites are likely to change often.
 Due to the nature of construction work, you are constantly moving from project to project, and site to site.
 Once one task is complete, you move on to the next.
-One week you can be fixing a toilet in an empty residential property, and the next you might be installing a heating system in occupied commercial premises.

 And when you change to a new job, the hazards might be different.
 The work you are doing might be different.
 The environment you are working in might be different.
-And your risk assessments need to be updated to assess the risk at the new project or site.
+And your risk assessments need to be updated to assess the risks at the new project or site.

 Your generic risk assessments can easily become site-specific, by editing and adapting them to the project you are planning.
 That's why we have included an online editor with our risk assessment templates - so that the documents you create with HASpod are site-specific for your project.